FMJansen/fmjansen.com/_posts/2023-08-30-capitalism-and-design.md

 - Next to the earlier mentioned [critique of design thinking](https://www.technologyreview.com/2023/02/09/1067821/design-thinking-retrospective-what-went-wrong/) by Rebecca Ackermann, I also liked [Maggie Gram’s analysis](https://www.nplusonemag.com/issue-35/reviews/on-design-thinking/), which also ends by pointing out that we won’t solve our wicked problems by doing iterations instead of finding one complete solution.
 - Curt Arledge discusses the [limits of the ethical designer](https://www.viget.com/articles/design-ethics-and-the-limits-of-the-ethical-designer/), also pointing out that “most of the decisions that influence a design are made long before designers get involved”.
 - Astrid Poot is researching [ethics in relation to design](https://astridpoot.nl/2020/12/31/ontwerper-wees-geen-printer-wees-een-veranderaar/) and has a slightly broader and different view on what makes it difficult to design more ethically.
-- iA was possibly even more direct by saying “There is no point discussing “ethics”, if, in the end, all you believe in is cash and power, if everything you are motivated to do is geared towards increasing your user base and your ROI.” in their [article on ethics](https://ia.net/topics/ethics-and-ethics).
+- iA was possibly even more direct by saying “There is no point discussing ‘ethics’, if, in the end, all you believe in is cash and power, if everything you are motivated to do is geared towards increasing your user base and your ROI.” in their [article on ethics](https://ia.net/topics/ethics-and-ethics).
 Then, they analyse the use of the word ‘ethics’.
 - Erik Olin Wright wrote about [how to be an anticapitalist today](https://jacobin.com/2015/12/erik-olin-wright-real-utopias-anticapitalism-democracy/).
 It provides a short analysis of capitalism and shows four ways people try to be anticapitalist.
 It makes it more specific, which is quite nice.
 I’m not sure about “the only viable options” part in the conclusion, though.
 - In [Design after Capitalism](https://designaftercapitalism.org/), Matthew Wizinsky writes a far more comprehensive critique of capitalism and its link with design, before explaining possible ways and shapes of design ‘after’ capitalism.
 - [Design for the Real World](https://thamesandhudson.com/design-for-the-real-world-9780500295335) by Victor Papanek is a classic book discussing how designers should do better.
 It’s outdated in some respects (both technology and language; the latest edition is from 2019, but most of the content was written in 1970 and last updated in 1984).
 However, a lot of the things Papanek argues for are still relevant.
 I feel like it does lack the capitalist analysis, even though it scratches the surfaces in a few chapters.